"You say you love; but with a voice" is a love poem by John Keats…

 These lines from 9 to 14 form the sestet of the Petrarchan sonnet On First Looking into Chapman’s Homer by John Keats.
-In these lines, Keats compares himself to a skywatcher who has suddenly found a new planet or the legendary adventurer Cortes who was the first European to find or see the Mexico City.
+In these lines, Keats compares himself to a skywatcher who has suddenly found a new planet or the legendary adventurer Cortes who was the first European to find or see Mexico City.

 Summary in one go:

 On First Looking into Chapman’s Homer is about Keats’ venture into the reading of Chapman’s translations of Homer.
 He is overly excited about his new-found knowledge and as a poet of experience and occasion, he writes about it as most of the Romantics used to do – express their feelings or moments.
-Keats thinks that reading of Chapman has given him a distinct treasure and this wonderful wealth has been kept from him until he read Chapman.
+Keats thinks that reading Chapman has given him a distinct treasure and this wonderful wealth has been kept from him until he read Chapman.
 He compares himself with the overjoyed scientist who finds out about a new planet to see his name immortalised on the pages of history or a sailor (adventurer) who finds out new places for the sections of people.

 The poem is one of the finest Petrarchan sonnets ever composed!
 It follows the rhyme scheme a b b a a b b a – c d c d c d.
 Without going into the history and usual spying which most of the other scholars do, I have very limited points to make.
-This is one of the earliest poems Keats had composed and yet it has superior qualities.
+This is one of the earliest poems Keats composed and yet it has superior qualities.
 A usual romantic poem in tone and content, the poem is about the fanciful exploration of a new world – the world of Greek legends and it formed the base of many of the later poems that Keats wrote.
 However, Keats had wonderfully confused (though scholars hint that it might be a mistake but I don’t take that argument) Cortes with Balboa who was the actual person who first found the Pacific.
 For Keats, the only religion was beauty and this beauty also peeps through his lines.
-While composing poems, he reached from places to places like a wild soul and he never cared for the factual correctness because it might mar the effect of imagination; imagination is inherently wild and an uncontrolled beast which can seldom be reined and those who rein it can seldom imagine!
+While composing poems, he reached from place to place like a wild soul and he never cared for the factual correctness because it might mar the effect of imagination; imagination is inherently wild and an uncontrolled beast which can seldom be reined and those who rein it can seldom imagine!
 On First Looking into Chapman’s Home remains in front of us as an example of the same – imagination at its best!
-Just be reading Chapman, Keats found himself dip in the mythology of Greeks and he could not come out of it!
+Just by reading Chapman, Keats found himself dip in the mythology of the Greeks and he could not come out of it!
 And this poem is the testimony to this truth about him.